2000 Pacific typhoon season: Typhoon Shanshan

 On September 14, a low-pressure area formed near the southern Marshall Islands.
 Favorable conditions allowed the low to strengthen into a tropical depression on September 17, and to intensify into a typhoon early on September 20.
 Shanshan reached peak intensity on September 21 as a Category 4 super typhoon.
 Due to the Fujiwhara effect, Shanshan was weakened by an extratropical cyclone located south of Kamchatka Krai, and Shanshan merged with it and collapsed into a single extratropical cyclone.

-Tropical Depression 27W

-Tropical Depression 27W developed on September 27.
-It moved northeastward and peaked with winds of 65 km/h (40 mph).
-The storm eventually weakened and dissipated on September 30.

-Tropical Depression 28W

-Tropical Depression 28W developed on October 6.
-It meandered through the South China Sea for about a week, dissipating on October 13.

 Typhoon Yagi (Paring)

 Typhoon Yagi developed on October 22.
 It was also named Paring by PAGASA.
 Peaking as a typhoon with winds of 130 km/h (80 mph), Yagi executed a cyclonic loop near the Ryukyu Islands.
 It then began weakening and dissipated near Taiwan on October 26.

 Typhoon Xangsane (Reming)

 On October 27, Typhoon Xangsane hit southern Luzon of the Philippines.
 It turned to the north over the South China Sea, and after strengthening to a 100 mph typhoon it hit Taiwan.
 Xangsane dissipated on Nov.
 1st, after causing 181 casualties, 83 of which were from the crash of Singapore Airlines Flight 006 the previous day on October 31, 2000.